TryHackMeNow/CyberLab/README.md

 # CyberLab

 *VirtualBox*-based hacking lab which can be run on a single PC.
 All lab computers (hosts) are virtual machines executed within *VirtualBox*.
 The hosts are partitioned into a LAN, WAN and a DMZ network segment.
-The traffic between the subnets is routed by a pfSense firewall router.
+The traffic between the network segments is routed by a pfSense firewall router.
 The firewall router is itself a virtual machine.
-Hosts include a Kali-Linux-based attacker box, Metasploitable- and OWASP-BWA victim boxes and a Windows domain controller.
+Hosts include a Kali-Linux-based attacker box, Metasploitable- and OWASP-BWA victim boxes and a Windows AD domain controller.

 ![Network Overview](./Illustrations/CyberLab%20Overview.drawio.svg)